 Though fireworks are banned in many cities and counties across Colorado, not everyone adheres to the rules.
 Hamburger said people should avoid high-velocity, projectile fireworks such as bottle rockets, roman candles, mortars and explosive fireworks including cherry bombs.

 “If you do choose to use these fireworks always read and follow warning labels, wear safety glasses, never light with people nearby, avoid looking down canisters, never let children play with fireworks, and never point at other people,’’ Hamburger said.

-What should you do if you’re injured?
+What should you do if you’re injured by fireworks?

 “Immediately seek help at the emergency department.
 They can determine whether you need to see an eye specialist for further care.
 Do not rub your eyes.
 Do not rinse your eyes.
 Do not apply pressure.
 Do not remove any objects that are stuck in the eye.
 Do not apply ointments or take any blood-thinning pain medications such as aspirin or ibuprofen,’’ Hamburger said.

 Dr. George Hertner, chief of emergency medicine for UCHealth Memorial Hospital, said the holiday, like New Year’s Eve, is one of those when “People have too much to drink and make poor decisions.
 Make sure there are sober adults supervising children.’’